-Highlights of the International Menswear Collections at Camera Moda Uomo Autuno Inverno 2020
+Highlights of the International Menswear Collections at Camera Milano Moda Uomo Autuno Inverno 2020

-As one of the most important dates in the fashion calendar, all focus will be on Milan over the next few days as Fashion Houses are preparing to reveal their new season’s collections for Fall Winter 2020.
-Camera Moda the official event organiser for Milan Fashion Week returns this season with a jam packed schedule of catwalk shows, presentations and events to celebrate Men’s Fashion Week with style and flair.
+Following on from London Fashion Week Men’s all focus will be on Milan over the next few days as Fashion Houses reveal their new season’s collections for Fall Winter 2020.
+Camera Moda the official event organiser for Milano Moda Uomo Fashion Week returns this season with a jam packed schedule of catwalk shows, presentations and events to celebrate Men’s Fashion Week with style and flair.

 The thrilling line up on the fashion week schedule has both established designers as well as emerging talent, even more reason to secure your spot on the FROW for a close up of this seasons key trends.